Improving LED Light Measurements

 At the End of the Day, Jitter will Drive You Crazy.

-Repeatability with continuous pulse can be improved by minimizing pulse width jitter.
+Repeatability of continuous pulse measurements can be improved by minimizing pulse width jitter.
 Each current source has a jitter specification, which is the amount that their pulse width can vary.
 Several popular current sources specify a pulse width jitter of 1 or 2µs, which results in over a 2% lumen error as you begin using narrow pulse widths (in the 100µs range or below).
 These jitter errors will drive you crazy, especially if you are working on long term trend measurements such as those you might take for LM-80.

 The SpikeSafe Performance Precision Pulsed current source specifies just 0.03µs pulse width jitter which means that you can use narrow pulse widths (down to 10µs) without large lumen errors.
 At 10µs pulses, Performance Precision Pulsed current sources have only a 0.3% lumen error.